Read JGI’s Data Policy

 The DOE JGI provides some resources to users to facilitate analysis of genomic data produced outside of the DOE JGI or to allow post-hoc analysis of DOE JGI data.
 Because these resources are supported through public funds it is expected that such analyses and externally created data managed with these resources will be made public at the time of publication.
 The user bears sole responsibility for providing and maintaining public access to these data and analyses.

-Phytozome —The DOEJGI’s comparative genomics platform for plants allows user-driven filtering of plant genome data by characteristics of interest that are then downloadable by individual users.
+Phytozome —The DOE JGI’s comparative genomics platform for plants allows user-driven filtering of plant genome data by characteristics of interest that are then downloadable by individual users.
 Phytozome does not currently keep these analyses nor support their display for other users.
 Phytozome supports the display of user-provided genome tracks that are compatible with GBrowse, but does not generally display these tracks for other users.
 By mutual agreement between JGI and the data providers, Phytozome may display non-DOE JGI genomes for comparative purposes or additional genome-anchored data for DOE JGI genomes.
-The DOE JGI will make these data immediately public and downloadable, but responsibility for depositing these data in public repositories resides with the data provider.
+The DOE JGI will make these data public and downloadable following the embargo, but responsibility for depositing these data in public repositories resides with the data provider.

-MycoCosm —The DOEJGI’s comparative genomics platform for fungi supports user-driven filtering of comparative genomics data by characteristics of interest that are downloadable by individual users.
-MycoCosm supports manual curation of genome annotations by registered users who have received specific training.
+MycoCosm and PhycoCosm —The DOE JGI’s comparative genomics platforms for fungi and algae support user-driven filtering of comparative genomics data by characteristics of interest that are downloadable by individual users.
+These platforms support manual curation of genome annotations by registered users who have received specific training.
 These annotations are in turn served to the user community.
-MycoCosm may display genomes and annotations created elsewhere by mutual agreement between JGI and the owners of the external genome data.
-JGI will make these data immediately public and downloadable, but responsibility for depositing these data in public repositories resides with the data provider.
+MycoCosm and PhycoCosm may display genomes and annotations created elsewhere by mutual agreement between JGI and the owners of the external genome data.
+JGI will make these data public and downloadable following the embargo, but responsibility for depositing these data in public repositories resides with the data provider.

 Integrated Microbial Genomes platform (IMG)—IMG supports user-driven filtering of comparative genomics data by characteristics of interest and maintains results for users.
 Results of comparative analyses are downloadable and may be shared with other users within the IMG system.
 Responsibility for providing public access to these data at the time of publication is the sole responsibility of the user.
 Isolate genomes, single cell genomes and metagenome datasets produced elsewhere may be uploaded for annotation and analysis within IMG.
 Data must be made public at the time of publication and this responsibility lies with the user.